Theatre of ancient Greece: New inventions during the classical period

 After the Achaemenid destruction of Athens in 480 BC, the town and acropolis were rebuilt, and theatre became formalized and an even greater part of Athenian culture and civic pride.
 This century is normally regarded as the Golden Age of Greek drama.
-The center-piece of the annual Dionysia, which took place once in winter and once in spring, was a competition between three tragic playwrights at the Theatre of Dionysus.
+The centrepiece of the annual Dionysia, which took place once in winter and once in spring, was a competition between three tragic playwrights at the Theatre of Dionysus.
 Each submitted three tragedies, plus a satyr play (a comic, burlesque version of a mythological subject).
 Beginning in a first competition in 486 BC each playwright submitted a comedy.
 Aristotle claimed that Aeschylus added the second actor (deuteragonist), and that Sophocles introduced the third (tritagonist).
 Based on what is known about Greek theatre, the Greek playwrights never used more than three actors.

 Tragedy and comedy were viewed as completely separate genres, and no plays ever merged aspects of the two.
 Satyr plays dealt with the mythological subject matter of the tragedies, but in a purely comedic manner.